runpod/docs/docs/serverless/workers/handler-functions.md

 Process multiple requests simultaneously with a single worker.
 Concurrent handlers are particularly useful for I/O-bound operations like API calls, database queries, or file operations where a single worker can efficiently manage multiple tasks at once.

+When increasing concurrency, it's crucial to monitor memory usage carefully and test thoroughly to determine the optimal concurrency levels for your specific workload.
+Implement proper error handling to prevent one failing request from affecting others, and continuously monitor and adjust concurrency parameters based on real-world performance.

 Learn how to build a concurrent handler by [following this guide](/serverless/workers/concurrent-handler).

 ## Error handling